datanav/docs/technical/webcrm-keap.rst

 WebCRM to Keap Dataflow
 =======================

-Generated: 2024-09-11 07:47:14
+Generated: 2024-09-11 08:07:20

 Introduction
 ------------

 This technical document provides a detailed overview of the Sesam Talk data flow from WebCRM to Keap.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Webcrm Organisations to Keap Companies
+WebCRM Organisations to Keap Companies
 --------------------------------------
-Every Webcrm Organisations will be synchronized with a Keap Companies.
+Every WebCRM Organisations will be synchronized with a Keap Companies.

-Once a link between a Webcrm Organisations and a Keap Companies is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Organisations and a Keap Companies is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Organisations and a Keap Companies:
+The following properties are synchronized between a WebCRM Organisations and a Keap Companies:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Organisations Property
+   * - WebCRM Organisations Property
      - Keap Companies Property
      - Keap Data Type
    * - OrganisationName